Sheffield Wednesday hunting in free agent market as they look to ease injury crisis

-Sheffield Wednesday transfers: Owls hunting in free agent market as they look to ease injury crisis
+Sheffield Wednesday transfer news: Owls hunting in free agent market as they look to ease injury crisis

 Sheffield Wednesday are scouring the free agent market for potential new additions as they attempt to navigate their ongoing injury crisis.